somerandomguythatneedshelp/RankUp/README.md

 - Fixed a bug where current mmr and the next mmr int would be the same

 - Will add another feature to get the average MMR gain and save that to a file, Will use that to determine if the user will rank up.

+Written on 16/12 21:32

+- Written base for CalculateMMRGain()
+- Adds non negatives numbers (numbers that are not 0 or below) to a file to find the average and use that for the max mmr prediction (add all values and divide by how many values there are to find the average)

+- Will test tommorow